Annan, Dumfries and Galloway: History

 The local population was devastated by the bridges being swept away as they were symbolic, vital and important for the local community.
 The nearest crossing of the river is south at Annan Bridge and at the north it is Brydekirk.

 Town colours

 Annan, along with many other local settlements in the Dumfriesshire region, use the colours black and gold on the town's sports teams.
 A proposed flag was designed by Philip Tibbetts in 2017, but has yet to be adopted.
 However, the coat of arms of the town show the Bruce red saltire on gold background combination.
 Meanwhile, the Riding of the Marches common riding is synonymous with the royal blue and gold pairing.

 Landmarks

-Just outside the town, the Chapelcross nuclear power station has now shut down and is being decommissioned.
+Just outside the town, the Chapelcross nuclear power station operated from 1959 to 2004 and is being decommissioned.
 The four cooling towers were demolished in 2007.